Training A New Puppy: Five Basic Tips

 3. Positive Reinforcement Is Always Best

 When your puppy does something right make sure he knows it!
 Say "good boy" or "yes" in a positive tone, and use the same reinforcement cue each time, so they don't get confused.
-Positive reinforcement works ten times better than negative and in the long run, you and your pet will be much happier.
+Positive Reinforcement Dog Training works ten times better than negative and in the long run, you and your pet will be much happier.

 4. Help Your Older Dog, Too: Puppies Follow The Leader